libscie/api/README.md

 > _async_ `register(contentKey: string or buffer, profileKey: string or buffer)`

 Register (add) new content into a profile.
 The new content is added to the profile's `p2pcommons.contents`.
+See [p2pcommons specs on registration](https://github.com/p2pcommons/specs/blob/main/module.md#registration)

+- contentKey: versioned or unversioned key to be registered (origin module)
+- profileKey: unversioned profile key (destination module)

 ### deregister